-Because let’s face it, unless you’re just a fan of Gladwell and want a sneak peak into how he works, you’re most likely taking this course to become a better writer.
+Because let’s face it, unless you’re just a fan of Gladwell and want a sneak peek into how he works, you’re most likely taking this course to become a better writer.

 Before I get into the review, I just want to let you know where I’m coming from as well.

 I would consider myself a novice writer.
 I’ve co-authored and published one memoir, wrote hundreds of articles off- and online (mostly online), and currently work as an editor and writer.